vivshaw/zettel/pages/vivsha.ws.md

 			- or [Epoche](https://epochemagazine.org/65/section-23-the-berkeleian-unconscious-marx/)- the article layout here is quite nice!
 - thinking about typefaces:
 	- i want a serif as my core typeface, ideally something both very legible _and_ with oodles of unique character
-		- [Academica](https://www.stormtype.com/families/academica) is a rather nice serif
+		- [Academica](https://www.stormtype.com/families/academica) is a rather nice serif.
+I particularly like the angular italic.
 		- on balance, i might like [Canela](https://commercialtype.com/catalog/canela) better, esp. now that it has book faces
 		- if i'm not committed yet to buying, could start with [Orpheus](https://fonts.adobe.com/fonts/orpheus) as I've got adobe
+		- there's [Tobias](https://displaay.net/typeface/tobias/) as well, which I've recently discovered and is _quite_ nice
 	- do i even need a sans?
 I'm not sure that I do. could go with just one typeface
 		- i _love_ love [Agrandir](https://pangrampangram.com/products/agrandir), would be cool to have an excuse to use it
 - color palette? green scale?